Tensor Network Finite-Size Scaling for Two-Dimensional 3-state Clock Model: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In summary, we use recently proposed tensor network based finite-size scaling analysis to determine the critical temperature and critical exponents of the 2D 3-state clock model.
+In summary, we use recently proposed tensor network based finite-size scaling analysis to determine the critical temperature and critical exponents of the two-dimensional 3-state clock model.
 Due to the enhanced complexity more complicated crossover behavior is observed.
-By using the renormalization group idea and considering the relevant perturbation induced by the finite bond-dimension, we refine the strategy to identify the best estimation of critical properties for a fixed set of parameters.
-Our results show that all critical properties can be estimated accurately.
-Similar to the 2D Ising model, critical temperature is most accurate.
-The error can be reduced to the order of $10^{-6}$ with $D=70$.
-On the other hand, the error for the critical exponents $\nu$, $\beta$, and $\alpha$ is at the order of $10^{-3}$ with $D=60$.
-For $\nu$ and $\beta$ we are able to further reduce the error to the order of $10^{-4}$ by pushing bond dimension to $D=90$.
+However, by using the renormalization group concept and considering the relevant perturbation induced by the finite bond-dimension, we propose a strategy to identify the perihelion of the renormalization trajectory and use that system size to extract the best estimation of critical properties for a fixed set of parameters.
+Our results show that critical temperature can be estimated to extremely high accuracy.
+The relative error can be reduced to the order of $10^{-7}$ with $D=70$ and $n=3$.
+Consequently, the finite-size scaling analysis for other exponents can be carried out at the exact or best-estimated $T_c$.
+We find that with $D=90$ and $n=3$ the relative error for the critical exponents $\nu$, $\beta$, and $\alpha$ can be reduced at least to the order of $10^{-3}$.
 Moreover, in all cases our results indicate that the errors can be systematically reduced by increasing the bond dimension $D$ and the stacking number $n$.
-However, for some calculations, higher bond dimension might lead to numerical instability.
-For the estimation of $\left( \frac{1-\beta}{\nu} \right)^*$, evaluating the difference of two large number may be the source of numerical instability.
-For the estimation of $\left( \frac{\alpha}{\nu} \right)^*$, on the other hand, taking the derivative numerically may be the main source of instability.

-We note that in this work exact $T_c$ is used when we perform finite-size scaling analysis at $T_c$ so that we can focus on the effect and crossover due to the finite bond dimension.
-While in general the exact $T_c$ is not known, in this work and Ref.~\cite{Huang.2023} we demonstrate that extremely accurate $T_c$ can be obtained.
-We hence believe that even numerically determined $T_c$ is used, the accuracy of the critical exponent will remain the same order.
+It should be noted that results from $\mathbb{Z}_3$ symmetry HOTRG are reported here.
+We observe that in general HOTRG without enforcing the symmetry is less stable at large $L$ and $D$, especially for quantities related to the order parameter.
+When the calculations are stable, however, the results are consistent with the results reported here.
+In summary the benchmark on the 3-state clock model presented in this work, and the benchmark on the Ising model reported in Ref.\cite{Huang.2023} firmly establish that tensor network based finite-size scaling can be a powerful tool to study the phase transition and extract critical properties of 2D classical systems.
+It would be interesting to investigate various models using the methods presented in this work.
+For future directions, it is important and interesting to investigate how to generalize the method to study Berezinskii–Kosterlitz–Thouless transition, weakly first order transitions, and models in higher dimensions.